 Corrosion for Science and Engineering by K R Trethewey and J Chamberlain (1988, 1995) Currently available from publishers Prentice Hall, ISBN 978-0582238695, sold by Amazon on-line.

-Books about Jazz available in paper and download formats from Amazon.
-Full details on the website Jazz-Fusion Books:
+... about Jazz available in paper and download formats from Amazon.
+Full details here: Jazz-Fusion Books

 Jazz-Fusion: Blue Notes and Purple Haze by Ken Trethewey, Jazz-Fusion Books (2nd edn.
 2016)